-Sig Sauer Electro Optics has brought some game-changing technology to the hunting market with their Ballistic Data Xchange (BDX) rangefinder and riflescope.
+Sig Sauer Electro-Optics has brought some game-changing technology to the hunting market with its Ballistic Data Xchange (BDX) rangefinder and riflescope.
 The system uses your ballistics, environmental conditions, and Bluetooth to illuminate the exact holdover dot in the scope to accurately engage the target ranged.

 The KILO BDX rangefinders can be programmed with the free Sig BDX app for Android or iOS to perfectly match your firearm’s ballistics.
 The app uses Applied Ballistics Ultralite (ABU) to accurately model your trajectory based on the bullet you’re shooting, your muzzle velocity, and the temperature and elevation.
 Bullets are selectable from an extensive library in the app, or you can enter your own custom specs.

 I found the app easy to download, navigate, and set up.
 Don’t be intimidated by the technology that goes into this system.
 Sig has done a good job of making it all intuitive and user-friendly, even if you aren’t particularly good with high-tech gadgetry.